- About Us

 Knowing that executors and personal representatives can be liable for the mistakes they make, retaining a lawyer can be integral to avoiding liability while appropriately carrying out the estate administration and settlement process.
 You do not have to do this alone, or spend hours reading about it online.
 Hiring us as your estate planning attorney can save you from making any accidental mistakes.

-When you need experienced help settling an estate, you can turn to a Denver estate litigation lawyer at Phillips & Blow, PC.
-To some it may be a difficult process to do on their own.
+When you need experienced help settling an estate, you can turn to a Denver estate litigation lawyer at Colorado Estate Matters, Ltd. To some it may be a difficult process to do on their own.
 This is why hiring us can help make this process easier through these difficult times.

 We can discuss your estate planning needs and different options during our consultation.
 To schedule this meeting, call us at (303) 713-9147 or email us using the contact form at the top of this page.